hartzka/CategApp/documentation/documentation.md

 ## Heroku

-The project is running in Heroku (https://categapp.herokuapp.com/).
+The project is running on Heroku (https://categapp.herokuapp.com/).
 Username and password for testing purposes: username password